cdapio/cdap/cdap-examples/README.md

 ## FileExample

 - Illustrates how to use the FileSet dataset in applications.
-- A Service that allows to upload or download files in a FileSet.
+- Uses a Service that uploads files in—or downloads files to—a FileSet.
-- A MapReduce that implements the classic word count example.
-The paths are input and output of the MapReduce can be configured through runtime arguments.
+- Includes a MapReduce that implements the classic word count example.
+The input and output paths of the MapReduce can be configured through runtime arguments.

 ## HelloWorld